cait-ogoe/rec-4-prep/README.md

 Run `npm start` to start the server and the testing client.
 If you make changes to code, you need to manually restart the server.

-Run `npm watch` to watch for changes and restart the server automatically.
+Run `npm run watch` to watch for changes and restart the server automatically.
 Note that this is not recommended when actively developing;
 use this when testing your code so your small changes get reflected in the server.